ENCCS/julia-for-hpda/content/guide.rst

 -----------------------------------------

-The instructor walks through the material and demonstrates all the coding found outside the special type-along boxes.
+The instructor walks through the material and demonstrates all the coding found outside the special type-along `todo` boxes.
 It's important to not rush and to clearly explain what is being written.
 It should be clear that learners are not expected to type-along during these sessions.
 The instructor can either type things out or copy-paste from the code blocks.

-Some episodes have type-along sections demarkated with light-green boxes with a keyboard emoji.
+Some episodes have `todo` sections demarkated with light-violet boxes.
 It should be clearly explained that learners are expected to type-along during these sessions.
 Here's it's better for the instructor to type things out rather than copy-pasting everything, although larger code blocks should be copy-pasted to avoid error-prone and boring typing.